AppDaemon/appdaemon/docs/APPGUIDE.rst

 When configuring Alexa support for AppDaemon some care is needed.
-If as most people are, you are using SSL to access Home Assistant, there is contention for use of the SSL port (443) since Alexa does not allow you to change this.
+If as most people are, you are using SSL to access Home Assistant, there is contention for the use of the SSL port (443) since Alexa does not allow you to change this.
 This means that if you want to use AppDaemon with SSL, you will not be able to use Home Assistant remotely over SSL.
 The way around this is to use NGINX to remap the specific AppDamon API URL to a